How I write my answers on StackExchange

 To elaborate, my process usually unfolds as follows:

-I then switch to my phone, finding it more comfortable to write while relaxing in bed, at a park, or anywhere else.
+Moving to my smartphone: I then switch to my phone and download the initial answer from Google Docs, finding it more comfortable to write while relaxing in bed, at a park, or anywhere else.
 I let my thoughts flow freely, saving frequently as I go.
 Unfortunately, Chrome has a habit of refreshing unexpectedly, causing me to lose my work.
 As a result, I have had to resort to using the Samsung browser as a backup.

-Sometimes, I will get sidetracked by a particular aspect of the problem and pause my writing to delve deeper into the concept.
+Digressions: Sometimes, I will get sidetracked by a particular aspect of the problem and pause my writing to delve deeper into the concept.
+These digressions can sometimes delay the publication of my answer for days.
+Alternatively, I could come up with a new interpretation of the phenomenon.

 Comments